ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/configuration.md

 4. In the Create Or Select An Existing App section, select **Skip Adding An App**.

 The tool will generate the project composed of the following files:
-1.	serverless.yml: Contains the declaration of the infrastructure and services for a serverless application.
+1.	`serverless.yml`: Contains the declaration of the infrastructure and services for a serverless application.
-2.	handler.js: You use this file to implement the core functionality of your serverless application, handling business logic and interactions with other services.
-Here, we will use this file to implement Lambda functions.
+2.	`handler.js`: You use this file to implement the core functionality of your serverless application, handling business logic and interactions with other services.
+Here, you will use this file to implement Lambda functions.

 ## serverless.yml
-To define the AWS resources open serverless.yml and modify it as follows:
+To define the AWS resources open `serverless.yml` and modify it as follows:
 ```YAML
 org: <KEEP_YOUR_ORG_NAME>